keylimesoda/MaddenToCSV/README.md

 ## UI
 - Download the MaddenToCSV_UI.ps1 script
 - In Windows Explorer, right click on the script and select "Run with Powershell"
+- All files exported from the companion app will be placed on your Desktop

 ## Command Line
 - Download and run the MaddenToCSV.ps1 script